Mindgamesnl/OpenAudioMc/docs/account.md

 ### Do I need to share my account?
 No, certainly not.
 Other staff members can get access to the server by following the same linking instructions if they have their own account, and the server will be transferred to their account and will keep all its settings.

-### Automation Process
-Some servers scale their servers dynamically, which often involves new servers being made from templates with their "default" settings.
-We do offer an addon for this (PersistentFingerprints), which gives you a set of permanent fingerprints that you can set as environment variables in your containers to automate server validation and linking.
-Please contact us through the discord to request an activation code for this addon, and we'll hook you up.

 ### Addon Installation
 Some beta or restricted features are currently installed through addons which goes on a per-profile basis.